Governments boycotting Nike or considering it are mounting

-PROVIDENCE, R.I. — A Rhode Island town is considering asking its departments to refrain from purchasing Nike products, and the American Civil Liberties Union is objecting.
+PROVIDENCE, R.I. — A Rhode Island town is considering asking its departments to refrain from purchasing Nike products, one of a number of governments that have called for boycotts in recent weeks.

-The North Smithfield Town Council plans Monday evening to discuss a resolution.
-Council President John Beauregard is a former state trooper who is upset with Nike’s decision to use former San Francisco 49ers quarterback Colin Kaepernick in ads.
+The North Smithfield Town Council plans to discuss a resolution Monday evening.
+Council President John Beauregard is a former state trooper who is upset with Nike’s decision to use former San Francisco 49ers quarterback Colin Kaepernick in an ad campaign.

 The mayor of a New Orleans suburb recently rescinded a similar directive based on an attorney’s advice.

+Kenner Mayor Ben Zahn, a Republican, had issued a memo saying that Nike products could not be purchased for use at city recreation facilities.
+It also required the parks and recreation director to approve all athletic purchases by booster clubs using the facilities.
+The order prompted a protest that included three members of the NFL’s New Orleans Saints and hundreds of others.

-Mississippi’s public safety chief said over the weekend that state police would no longer buy Nike products.
+And Mississippi’s public safety chief said over the weekend that state police would no longer buy Nike products, saying that Nike doesn’t support law enforcement and the military.
+It wasn’t immediately clear how much gear the state police agency buys from Nike, though the department has bought shoes, shirts and tactical training uniforms from the company.
+Republican Gov. Phil Bryant lauded the decision.

+A Nike spokesman said Monday he couldn’t comment on the various governmental actions.

 Kaepernick began kneeling during the national anthem in 2016 to protest police brutality and social injustice.